Package Leaflet: Information for the User

 Itraconazole

-Read this leaflet carefully before you start taking the medicine, because it contains important information for you
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you

 Hongoseril belongs to a group of medicines called “antifungals”.
-It is indicated for the treatment of infections caused by fungi of the vagina, skin, mouth, eyes, nails or internal organs.
+It is used to treat infections caused by fungi of the vagina, skin, mouth, eyes, nails, or internal organs.

-Inform your doctor if you are taking any other medicine, before taking Hongoseril capsules.
+Tell your doctor if you are taking any other medicines before you start taking Hongoseril Capsules.

-Do not use Hongoseril capsules if you are taking certain medicines, or within 2 weeks after stopping Hongoseril capsules.
-The following list includes examples of medicines that you should not take with Hongoseril capsules or within 2 weeks after stopping Hongoseril capsules:
+Do not take Hongoseril Capsules if you are taking certain medicines, or within 2 weeks after finishing Hongoseril Capsules.
+The following list includes examples of medicines that you must not take with Hongoseril Capsules or within 2 weeks after finishing Hongoseril Capsules:

 Medicines used to treat heart, blood, or circulation problems

-Medicines to treat headache, sleep, or mental health problems
+Medicines for headache, sleep, or mental health problems

 Other medicines that contain:

-This is not a complete list; inform your doctor if you are taking or plan to take any of these medicines or any other medicine.
+This is not a complete list; tell your doctor if you are taking or plan to take any of these medicines or any other medicine.

 Warnings and precautions